Service / Volunteering

 National Peace Corps Association members love to travel and to travel with a purpose.
 And who better to travel with than Returned Peace Corps Volunteers and their friends and families?

 In June 2012, NPCA launched NPCA Next Step Travel.
-This service travel program features small group travel (up to 20), hands-on service projects, educational programs and a close-up view of the impact of volunteer service.
+This immersion travel program features small group travel (up to 20), hands-on service projects, educational programs and a close-up view of the impact of volunteer service.
 Our trips are operated by Discover Corps, a program of Terra Education, an experienced leader in educational travel.

 Advocacy Day of Action Volunteers